JoaquinCar/professional-portfolio/README.md

 Each folder includes supporting documents (PDFs, images, or markdown summaries) of the respective accomplishments.

+## 🚧 Currently Working On

+- 📦 AIOps pipeline with Terraform, CloudWatch, and AI
+- ☁️ Automating infrastructure deployments on AWS

 - This repository will be updated regularly as I continue my professional growth.
 - For more technical projects, visit my main repositories.